Why High-IQ Patients with Autism or ADHD Face Elevated Risk

 Nearly 2 percent of children aged 8 or younger have been diagnosed with autism spectrum disorder (ASD).
 This statistic is well documented today.
 What’s surprising is that half of these children also have an average or considerably above-average IQ.
 What’s more, at least two-thirds of people with ASD, particularly those with a high IQ, also have attention deficit disorder (ADHD or ADD).
 Needless to say, it is difficult to disentangle symptoms that include social difficulties, namely the inability to understand how others are processing a situation.

 In part because symptoms overlap, high-functioning, high-IQ people with ASD comprise a vulnerable population.
 Since they excel in certain subjects, their condition isn’t typically recognized until they are much older, often resulting in depression and social isolation.

 The tools that most clinicians use to assess ASD are adequate for identifying people who are severely impaired, but not those who are higher-functioning.
 These individuals are commonly left to try and get by in mainstream schools, universities, and workplaces.
 Their irregular behavior may be mistaken for laziness by teachers and parents who hover and take charge of organizing their lives.
 It isn’t until the child leaves home and has to manage for himself that problems arise.

 In addition, they are frequently unable to understand social cues and how other people think.
 They might say things that are insulting or hurtful without even realizing it.
 Sometimes, it is easier to explain to a child with ASD how to factor a quadratic equation than it is to explain why a joke is funny in one situation and not in another.
 Regardless of IQ, these individuals will continue to struggle socially.
-In fact, a UK study1 found that the rate of suicide among higher functioning individuals with ADHD is nine times that of the general population.
+In fact, a UK study1 found that the rate of suicide among higher functioning individuals with ASD is nine times that of the general population.